Technically referral marketing is a way to get visitors to your site from an external source, like a different web page

 What we are about to discuss are referral marketing tips.
-We will go over the definition of referral marketing, how to find referral traffic, or what are sources of traffic other than google.
+We will go over the definition of referral marketing, how to find referral traffic, and what are sources of traffic other than Google.

 What I find as a sustainable way of doing referral marketing is the creation of good quality content for a visitor, so he or she will share it genuinely and/or will post our link to a different place (such as another website or different blog, etc).